Factual/patchwork/README.md

 ### Install Requirements

-Patchwork requires python3 and the pytz and tzlocal libraries.
+Patchwork requires python3.
 Install python3 from https://www.python.org/downloads/.
-Then `pip3 install pytz` and `pip3 install tzlocal`.
+Patchwork does not require any nonstandard libraries.

 If your copy of python3 is anywhere other than `usr/local/bin/python3`, you may have to update the shebang on line 1 of `patchwork/src/patchwork.py` with the path to your copy.
 The path can be found with `which python3`.